autohdw/verithon/README.md

 2. `--root_dir`
    - **Meaning**: Specifies the path where RTL files will be saved.
    - **Possible Values**: Any valid folder path.
-If not provided, a file dialog will pop up for user selection.
+The user must either pass this argument in command line or set moduleloader.root_dir with api functions.
+Otherwise, exceptions will be raised and RTL code generation will not start.

 3. `--flag_save_param`
    - **Meaning**: Indicates whether to save the parameter file.